Take Care of My Little Girl: Plot

-Liz Erickson (Jeanne Crain) is a young, naive woman who has recently graduated from high school.
-Along with best friend Janet Shaw (Beverly Dennis), she leaves her parental home to attend Midwestern University, where her mother was once a legendary student.

-Liz and Janet dream of being pledged by the elite group of girls who call themselves Tri-U Sorority.
-Liz thinks that joining a sorority is more important than her education, and is surprised that her roommate Adelaide Swanson (Mitzi Gaynor) is not interested in Tri-U.
+Liz Erickson is a young, naive woman who has recently graduated from high school.
+Along with best friend Janet Shaw, she leaves her parental home to attend Midwestern University, where her mother was once a legendary student.
+Liz and Janet dream of pledging with the elite Tri-U sorority.
+Liz thinks that joining a sorority is more important than her education and is surprised that her roommate Adelaide Swanson is not interested in Tri-U.

-During her first weeks of college, Liz has no trouble befriending Tri-U's members, including Dallas Prewitt (Jean Peters), Marge Colby (Betty Lynn), Merry Coombs (Helen Westcott) and Casey Krausse (Carol Brannon).
-Janet, on the other hand, does not make an impression on the snobbish girls.
-Neither does shy Ruth Gates (Lenka Peterson), whose mother was a respected Tri-U, but she (unlike Janet) is admitted to the pledge due to her family name.
-Liz is pledged as well.
-She feels guilty for seeing her dream come true, while Janet, crushed by the rejection, is leaving the college.
+During her first weeks of college, Liz befriends Tri-U's members, including Dallas Prewitt, Marge Colby, Merry Coombs and Casey Krausse.
+However, Janet does not make a favorable impression on the snobbish girls.
+Ruth Gates, a shy girl whose mother was a respected Tri-U, is admitted as a legacy pledge.
+When Liz is admitted, she feels guilty for realizing her dream while Janet, crushed by the rejection, is leaving the college.

-Liz also meets Joe Blake (Dale Robertson), a college senior and former soldier who is opposed to sororities due to their snobbish cliques.
-Liz is pushed by arrogant Dallas to date Chad Carnes (Jeffrey Hunter), the most popular fraternity boy, whose reputation is as a drunken womanizer.
-Chad wins her affection but convinces her to help him cheat at an important exam.
+Liz meets Joe Blake, a college senior and former soldier who is opposed to sororities and their snobbish cliques.
+Liz is pushed by arrogant Dallas to date Chad Carnes, the most popular fraternity boy and a drunken womanizer.
+Chad wins her affection but convinces her to help him cheat on an important exam.
 Her sorority sisters acclaim her as a hero, but Joe disapproves of her lack of ethics.

 "Hell Week" begins, which includes humiliating and playing pranks on the new pledges.
-On the insistence of Dallas, Ruth is released from the pledge, while Liz is assigned to go on silly errands.
-She runs into Joe, agreeing to accompany him to a party.
-Chad is tipped-off by a fraternity pledge that she went to the party, and he chastises Liz for ignoring her duties.
-Joe sticks up for her, and the two men get into a brief one-sided fist fight.
-Realizing that Joe is the one she wants to be with, she rejects Chad, removes her pledge pin and returns to Tri-U.
+Dallas insists on releasing Ruth from the sorority while Liz is assigned to run silly errands.
+She meets Joe and agrees to accompany him to a party.
+Chad chastises Liz for attending the party and ignoring her duties.
+Joe defends her and the men fight.
+Realizing that Joe is the man whom she prefers, she rejects Chad, removes her pledge pin and returns to Tri-U.

-Liz is disgusted to find out that Ruth has been de-pledged.
-She finds Ruth wandering the streets.
-Liz takes her to a hospital, where she is diagnosed with pneumonia.
-Ashamed for being part of a clique that has done this, Liz heads back to Tri-U to return her pin.
-The girls feel that she must be out of her mind for doing this, but Liz castigates them for their hypocrisy and snobbishness.
+Liz is disgusted to learn that Ruth has been removed from the sorority and finds her wandering the streets.
+Liz takes her to a hospital, where Ruth is diagnosed with pneumonia.
+Ashamed for being a member of a clique that has done this to Ruth, Liz goes to Tri-U to return her pin and castigates the girls for their hypocrisy and snobbishness.
 She leaves with Joe, wondering how her mother will react.